Chan Ho Park: Early life and career in South Korea

 Chan Ho Park was born in Gongju, South Korea, on June 30, 1973.
 As a high school player in South Korea, he won team Most Valuable Player honors three consecutive seasons at Gongju High School in Gongju, South Korea.
 He also was named the MVP at four national prep tournaments.

 Park was a member of the 1992 and 1993 South Korea national baseball team.
 He posted a 2.76 ERA in helping South Korea earn the silver medal at the Asian Baseball Championship in 1993.
 He also competed in 1993 Summer Universiade, and led his team to the silver medal.

 Park was a sophomore at Hanyang University, Seoul in 1994 when he was signed by the Los Angeles Dodgers as an amateur free agent.

 In 2015, he and Yang Hak-seon lit the cauldron for the 2015 Summer Universiade held in Gwangju, South Korea.

+In 1993, Park Chan-ho attended Hanyang University in Seoul, and in the same year at the Asian Cup held in Perth, Australia, Chinese team hitters Chen Qingguo and Tong Qinghui hit a home run from him.
+In 1994, the Los Angeles Dodgers snagged Park Chan-ho.
+He began pitching in 1996 and won his first major league win on April 6.